1031 EXCHANGE NEWS ALERT:

 Under § 1031(f)(4), §1031 does not apply to Taxpayer’s exchange if the exchange is part of a transaction (or series of transactions) structured to avoid the purposes of § 1031(f).
 For instance, if a Taxpayer exchanged a high basis property for a low basis property owned by a Related Party and the Related Party sold the high basis property shortly thereafter, it would likely be considered basis shifting.
-Also of concern was basis shifting and accelerated loss on replacement property. [per the legislative history to 1031(f)(4)] However, §1031(f)(2)(C) provides an exception for “non-tax avoidance” to transactions that have a business purposes other than tax avoidance, where the property is dispositioned in non-recognition transactions, and where there is not the shifting of basis between taxpayers.
+Also of concern was basis shifting and accelerated loss on replacement property. [per the legislative history to 1031(f)(4)] However, §1031(f)(2)(C) provides an exception for “non-tax avoidance” to transactions that have a business purpose other than tax avoidance, where the property is dispositioned in non-recognition transactions, and where there is not the shifting of basis between taxpayers.

 The taxpayer, a corporation contended/represented that the series of transactions with four related/affiliate companies met the exception provided in §1031(f)(2)(C).
 The IRS agreed.
 However, like most PLRs, the taxpayer’s scenario is stated in very general terms.